OCR ↗︎

 - However, potentially destroying morality and causing the end of society doesn’t make Ayer’s theory incorrect.

-- Ayer would argue Foot viewed the holocaust and had a negative emotional reaction which she expressed with the word ‘wrong’.
+- Ayer would argue Foot viewed the Holocaust and had a negative emotional reaction which she expressed with the word ‘wrong’.

 - So the nihilism objection alone begs the question regarding the truth of moral realism, and might ironically simply illustrate Ayer’s emotivism rather than undermine it.